 As is the norm with hostelling we had to share shower and toilet facilities with other guests.
 The facilities are immaculate but on a separate floor to the bedrooms so Mr Toddler’s false alarms got me plenty of exercise as we wandered about as he decided whether he really, truly needed to go.
 Thanks Mr Toddler.

 The wonder of hostelling is the sharing, the cooking and the mingling.
 We stored our haggis, neeps and tatties in the fridge along with the kids’ fruit and favourite yogurts.

 They did jigsaws, played with the stack of toys available in the hostel, argued, made up, argued again, as we spoke to other adults and prepared dinner.
 Hostels provide such a warm environment.
 The kids were so welcome and it was nice for us to socialise in an informal setting.

 I feel we got the benefits of hostel life, the communal angle, with the bonus of a private room.
 The bedrooms are in the building adjacent to the kitchens/lounge so we all retired for the night at the same time.

 Breakfast was equally convivial, people swapping stories about last night or what they planned to do with the day ahead.
 We knew we’d start by exploring the shoreline.

 If you liked the Sail Loft Youth Hostel in Portsoy then sign up here.
-Or join the conversation on Facebook, twitter, pinterest and instagram at Tots2Travel.
+Or join the conversation on Facebook, twitter, pinterest and instagram at Scots2Travel.
 For any queries or opportunities please email Scots2travel@hotmail.com.
 We received a one night complimentary stay at the Sail Loft, the tots took to the communal lifestyle well and say thank you.
-All images copyright of Tots2Travel.
+All images copyright of Wdots2Travel.